dincersipka/pivot-points-calculation-with-python/README.md

-# Pivot Point Calculation With Python
+# Pivot Points Calculation With Python